torognes/swarm/README.md

 ./swarm -f -t 4 -w OTU_representatives.fasta amplicons.fasta > /dev/null
 ```

-Swarm will partition your dataset with the finest resolution (local
+**swarm** will partition your dataset with the finest resolution
-number of differences *d* = 1 by default, built-in elimination of
+(local number of differences *d* = 1 by default, built-in elimination
-potential chained OTUs, fastidious processing) using 4 CPU-cores.
-OTU
+of potential chained OTUs, fastidious processing) using 4
-representatives will be written to a new fasta file, other results
+CPU-cores.
+OTU representatives will be written to a new fasta file,
-will be discarded (`/dev/null`).
+other results will be discarded (`/dev/null`).

 See the
 [user manual](https://github.com/torognes/swarm/blob/master/man/swarm_manual.pdf)